One-Year Postdoctoral Fellowship

 Postdoctoral Fellows, who must have the Ph.D. in hand before the submission of their applications, are awarded to those who have held the Ph.D. for no more than six years before receiving the fellowship.

 Besides being an active member of the Center’s intellectual agenda through the academic year, Fellows will be expected to offer an upper-level interdisciplinary undergraduate seminar on a subject of their choice during the spring of the fellowship year.
 Stipends of $47,000 will be offered to Postdoctoral Fellows, along with a research budget of $2,000, shared office space in the Center, and library access.
-The deadline for submission of completed applications is January 14, 2022.
+The deadline for submission of completed applications is January 19, 2023.
 Announcements of awards will be made by mid-April.
-More information and application instructions are available from the Fox Center for Humanistic Inquiry at 404-727-6424, email@example.com, or on the web at www.fchi.emory.edu.
+More information and application instructions are available from the Fox Center for Humanistic Inquiry at www.fchi.emory.edu, or at 404-727-6424, or email@example.com.

 More search results

 Case Western Reserve University Department of Modern Languages and Literatures

 Faculty Fellow in Asian/Pacific/American Studies

 New York University Arts and Science